 What is Tennis Elbow?

 The muscles that allow you to straighten your fingers and rotate your lower arm and wrist are called the extensor muscles.
 These muscles extend from the outer side of your elbow to your wrist and fingers.
-A cordlike fiber called a tendon attaches the extensor muscles to the elbow.
+A cord-like fiber called a tendon attaches the extensor muscles to the elbow.
 Overuse or an accident can cause tissue in the tendon to become inflamed, injured, or degenerated.

 Playing a racket sport can cause tennis elbow.
 So can doing anything that involves extending your wrist or rotating your forearm, such as:

-The Road to Healing
+The road to healing

 To prevent a flare-up after treatment, you may need to change the way you do some things.
 Gripping with the palm up, lifting heavy objects with both hands, or varying activities throughout the day will help reduce stress on the tendon.